The First Amendment at Indiana University

 - Volunteers and other representatives when speaking or acting on behalf of Indiana University.

-Nothing in this policy shall affect the authority or ability of academic appointees to manage their regular teaching and research activities in accordance with their professional judgment and the principles of academic freedom and in accordance with their responsibilities under the Code of Academic Ethics, ACA-33.
+Nothing in this policy shall affect the authority or ability of academic appointees to manage their regular teaching and research activities in accordance with their professional judgment and the principles of academic freedom and in accordance with their responsibilities under ACA-33, Academic Appointee Responsibilities and Conduct.

 Policy Statement